TheRealZora/r-Roms-Megathread-Old/docs/megathread/nintendo.md

 If Citra says the roms are encrypted, use either download [Batch CIA-3DS Decryptor](https://gbatemp.net/download/batch-cia-3ds-decryptor.35098/) to decrypt.

-Or add the following AES keys to CitraAES Keys for Citra, [https://pastebin.com/tBY6RHh4](https://pastebin.com/tBY6RHh4) Click download on Pastebin to download the text in this file as a .txt file.
+Or add the following AES keys to CitraAES Keys for Citra, [Pastebin Link](https://pastebin.com/tBY6RHh4) Click download on Pastebin to download the text in this file as a .txt file.

 Windows installation instructions